Ian Calderon

-Ian Charles Calderon (born October 19, 1985) is an American politician serving in the California State Assembly.
-He is a Democrat who represented the 57th Assembly District, which encompasses the Gateway Cities and portions of the San Gabriel Valley from 2012-2020.
+Ian Charles Calderon (born October 19, 1985) is an American politician and former legislator who served in the California State Assembly from 2012 to 2020.
+He is a Democrat who represented the 57th Assembly District, which encompasses the Gateway Cities and portions of the San Gabriel Valley from 2012 to 2020.
 He served as the Assembly Majority Leader from 2016 to 2020.
 In November 2019, he announced that he would not be running for reelection in 2020, citing his desire to spend more time with his growing family.
+He is currently a candidate for governor of California for the 2026 election.